cezenekwe/backup/SEC6050confirmation.md

 CONFIRMED!!

-Thank you for regisytering
+Thank you for registering.

-Confirmation sent to email – Thank you

 |   Course   | Instructor      | Cost    | Schedule              |
 |:----------:|-----------------|---------|-----------------------|
 | - SEC 6050 | Mario Yepes     | $1,600  | Wednesday /   Tuesday

+Confirmation sent to email – Thank you